New Research Claims Bones Found 80 Years Ago On Pacific Atoll Likely Amelia Earhart's

 "The data revealed that the bones have more similarity to Earhart than to 99 percent of individuals in a large reference sample," the statement said.

-NPR's Christopher Joyce reported on All Things Considered back in 1998 about a similar but presumably less sophisticated analysis that determined the bones were in fact female.
+NPR's Christopher Joyce reported on All Things Considered back in 1998 about a similar but presumably less sophisticated analysis that determined the bones were female.

 "Hoodless had 13 bones to work with, including the skull and some long bones from the legs and arms," Christopher reported at the time.
-"His conclusion, was that the bones belonged to a European, but a European male," and that they were from an individual about 5 feet, 6 inches — shorter than Earhart's 5 foot, 9 inches.
+"His conclusion, was that the bones belonged to a European, but a European male" and that they were from an individual about 5 feet, 6 inches — shorter than Earhart's 5 feet, 9 inches.

-Using "scaleable objects" in photos of Earhart and examination of the inseam of some of her trousers found in archives, Jantz and another forensic analyst, Jeff Glickman, determined that Earhart was a bit shorter than that — 5 foot, 7 inches or 5 foot, 8 inches.
-Her pilot's license also apparently lists Earhart as 5 foot, 7 inches.
+Using "scaleable objects" in photos of Earhart and examination of the inseam of some of her trousers found in archives, Jantz and another forensic analyst, Jeff Glickman, determined that Earhart was a bit shorter than that — 5 feet, 7 inches or 5 feet, 8 inches.
+Her pilot's license also apparently lists Earhart as 5 feet, 7 inches.
 In photographs of Earhart and Noonan, he stands several inches taller than her.

 To determine the height of the person whose skeletal remains were examined, Jantz compared the ratio of the humerus to the radius, which came out to 0.756.
 The average for a mid-20th century female was 0.73, but Earhart was a bit taller than average.
 From the photo analysis, Glickman says Earhart's ratio should have been 0.76.

 However, that all depends on a few things: Were the measurements taken by Hoodless accurate?
-(And if, as we speculate, Hoodless didn't know the potential historical import of the remains, how carefully were they taken?).
+(And if, as we speculate, Hoodless didn't know the potential historical importance of the remains, how carefully were they taken?)
 And how accurate was the photo analysis?
 Even a small variation might put the calculations off.

 If we still had the bones, that might clear things up.
-So, why would Hoodless have thrown them out?
+So why would Hoodless have thrown them out?

-In 1929 the SS Norwich City, an English steamer, had wrecked off the coast of Gardner Island with the loss of 11 of the vessel's crew of 35.
+In 1929, the SS Norwich City, an English steamer, had wrecked off the coast of Gardner Island with the loss of 11 of the vessel's crew of 35.
 Hoodless might have thought he was looking at remains from that shipwreck.
-(Jantz says he's ruled out the remains in his analysis could be any of the shipwrecked sailors).
+(Jantz says that in his analysis, he has ruled out that the remains could be any of the shipwrecked sailors.)

-It might also be true that in 1940 the prevailing theory of Earhart's disappearance was probably the one where her plane ran out of fuel just short of Howland and crashed into the open ocean.
-In any case, that was the official explanation being offered by the U.S. government.
-This would seem to give further weight to the notion that Hoodless probably did not think he was looking at anything of historical import.
+It might also be true that in 1940, the prevailing theory of Earhart's disappearance was probably that her plane ran out of fuel just short of Howland and crashed into the open ocean.
+That was the official explanation being offered by the U.S. government.
+This would seem to give further weight to the notion that Hoodless probably did not think he was looking at anything of historical importance.

 "When Hoodless conducted his analysis, forensic osteology was not yet a well-developed discipline," Jantz explains in the published research in the journal Forensic Anthropology.
 "Evaluating his methods with reference to modern data and methods suggests that they were inadequate to his task; this is particularly the case with his sexing method.
 Therefore his sex assessment of the Nikumaroro bones cannot be assumed to be correct."

-Note: A previous version of this story misspelled Kiribati as Kirabati.